 What is an Electroencephalogram Used For?

-Common electroencephalogram uses include academic research, consumer and workplace research and medical diagnosis or research.
+Common electroencephalogram uses include academic research, consumer and workplace research, and medical diagnosis or research.

 Electroencephalograms Uses in Academic Research

 Electroencephalograms have been used by researchers to study the brain in different experimental conditions.
 Cognitive scientists use electroencephalograms to monitor how brain activity changes in response to different stimuli.
 Wireless electroencephalogram devices open up new areas for study, allowing for participants to venture outside of the laboratory.
-For example, researchers have used electroencephalogram headsets to discover that language processing activates both the brain’s linguistic and perceptual regions. study temporal and spatial brainwave patterns during language processing.
+For example, researchers have used electroencephalogram headsets to discover that language processing activates both the brain’s linguistic and perceptual regions, and to study temporal and spatial brainwave patterns during language processing.

 Electroencephalograms Uses in Consumer Research